 Wednesday, January 18, 2012

-I am the only one who manufactures the special steel rugmaking needle you need.
-It was made before the Civil War and again in the 1930s, and now I am the only one who manufactures it.
-60,000 people learned to make Shirret rugs because my granny and my mom Louise McCrady taught them, all over the midwest and throughout New England, either personally or with their book.
+I manufacture the special steel rugmaking needle you need.
+It was made before the Civil War and again in the 1930s.
+60,000 people learned to make Shirret rugs because my granny and mom Louise McCrady taught, travelling all over the midwest and throughout New England, either personally or with their book.
 Then, many of you have traveled and moved and taught others to Shirret.

 Louise's book, first published in 1968 and revised and updated in 1997, THE ART OF SHIRRET is filled with how-to drawings, photographs, written how-to instructions, and patterns for round rugs, oval rugs, rectangular rugs, and quilt rugs.
 We are THE SOURCE for SHIRRET, a pretty word Louise McCrady created to describe her very pretty rugmaking technique, in 1968.